Park Overview

 Water sports

 Even though most think of volcanoes and hiking when Lassen Park is mentioned, there is plenty to do in the water.
 Lassen Park has over 200 lakes and several ponds and creeks to explore.
-Many of the lakes last for only a short time and are dry during the summer.
+Many lakes last only briefly and are dry during the summer.

 Recreational swimming is allowed in most of the lakes.
 View the park website for details and precautions.